About

 1. Thirty annual volumes in the Pitts Theology Library Theology Reference collection published by SHPC and a consortium of Alabama singing conventions.
 These volumes date from 1961 and 1966–1994.

-2. Annie Belle Weaver Special Collections of the Ingram Library of the University of West Georgia.
+2. Twelve volumes at the Annie Belle Weaver Special Collections of the Ingram Library of the University of West Georgia.
 These volumes date from 1952–55, 1957–60, 1962, and 1965.

 3. Four volumes held by the Sacred Harp Museum of the SHPC.
 These volumes date from 1947, 1950, and 1963–64.